liam-j-simpson/liam-j-simpson/README.md

-- 👋 Hi, I’m @liam-j-simpson
+- 🤙 Hi, I’m @liam-j-simpson
 - 👀 I’m interested in combining creativity & entreprenuership with coding.
-- 🌱 I’m currently learning typescript, I've just completed my software development bootcamp with Dev Academy Aotearoa.
+- 🌱 I’m currently learning full stack development.
+I've just completed my software development bootcamp with Dev Academy Aotearoa.
+- 🖥️ My stack is React, Typescript, HTML, Tailwind or CSS, Superagent, Express.js, Knex.js.
-- 💞️ I’m looking to collaborate on software that provides unique solutions to everyday problems.
+-  I’m looking to collaborate on software that provides unique solutions to businesses.
 - 📫 How to reach me: contact@liamsimpson.co.nz
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: Previous to coding I worked in the creative industry as a designer and photographer.